donno2048/Mandelbrot-perl/README.md

 # Mandelbrot-perl

-[This website](https://donno2048.github.io/Mandelbrot-perl/) will show the Mandelbrot set with close-ups on random points using perl.
+[This website](https://donno2048.github.io/Mandelbrot-perl/) will show the Mandelbrot set with close-ups on random points using perl (it may take a while to load).

 ## Usage